-Over the last year or so, wearing face masks and coverings became the 2020 accessory we didn't see coming.
-In order for everyone to stay safe and continue to have some freedom to enjoy and experience NewcastleGateshead - it is mandatory that we wear face masks in multiple settings.
-It is part of core government guidelines around preventing the spread of Covid-19 continue to evolve.
-Read on to discover current advise around wearing face coverings in NewcastleGateshead and how to feel safe when you are outside your home.
+Over the last year or so, wearing face masks and coverings became the accessory we didn't see coming.
+In order for everyone to stay safe and continue to have some freedom to enjoy and experience NewcastleGateshead - it became mandatory to wear face masks in multiple settings.